 Floating: The Jet Dock assembly process is fast and straightforward in addition to being well documented in the Owner's Manual, instruction sheets and our instructional video.
 Depending on the location of your floating dock site, we are happy to provide professionals to install your dock for you (installation fees apply).
 Alternatively, we can ship your dock to you pre-assembled, which you connect together and install in-water.
 With so many installation options, you can put in as much or as little effort as you want to when installing your Jet Dock

 Traditional: Again, this will differ depending on the manufacturer.
 However, most of the lifts on the market will come with a one year structural warranty, though some warranties may run for as long as 10 years.

 Traditional: The two most common materials you will find in your boat lift search are stainless and galvanized.
 Depending on the type of water you are in, your choice may be different.
-Stainless can be better suited for lifts in saltwater, while in freshwater stainless could be considered a luxury.
+Stainless can be better suited for salt water floating docks, while in freshwater stainless could be considered a luxury.
 Depending on the materials and water type, you may have to deal with UV damage, corrosion, cracking and pollutants entering the water.

 6) Consider a Custom or Adjustable Cradle:

 Traditional: Boat lifts use bunks that cradle the hull.
 If your lift does not come with adjustable bunks you will have limited flexibility if you get a new boat later on.

 Floating: All Jet Dock boat lifts are custom and can be rearranged for new watercraft.
 The hull track is in a recessed area and will guide and straighten your craft on its track.
 The adjustable feature of the boat lift means you can change it if you ever get a new boat.